-Filmmaker Zed Nelson is a Hackney local, and for his latest documentary - The Street - Nelson has turned his camera on Hoxton Street.
+Filmmaker Zed Nelson is a Hackney local, and for his documentary - The Street - Nelson turned his camera on Hoxton Street.

-This is a place I know well - it's the street where I've lived for the past 16 years.
+This is a place I know well - it's the street where I've lived since 2003.

 Hoxton Street is inner-east London.
 In many ways, it's one of the few corners of the city where you can still get a sense of what East London was like in years gone by - where you can get a sense of how property development and changing demographics are re-shaping communities.